 THAT’S A LOT OF POINTS!
 HOW DID THEY EARN THEM?

 About 11 months before booking the trip, the Smiths opened their CardName and then earned a signup bonus of 50,000 Ultimate Rewards points after meeting the minimum spending threshold.
-These days, the bonus is actually BETTER – new cardholders now can earn up to $1,050 in Chase Travel℠ value – earn 60,000 bonus points after $4,000 in purchases in your first three months from account opening (worth $750 when redeemed through Chase Travel); plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+These days, the bonus is actually BETTER – new cardholders now can earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 The Smiths accumulated the additional points over months of regular use of both the Sapphire Preferred® card AND their Chase Freedom® (or any other Chase card that earns Ultimate Rewards points for that matter) can be combined into a single pot.
 We’ll get into specifics on how and where the Smiths use their cards below, but we promise to keep it simple.